PixelsCamp/talks/README.md

 * Having your talk accepted also means you're accepted as an attendee (of course);
 * Proposals must have a minimum set of information (see the template) to be considered for revision;
 * Talk slots may be 30 or 60 minutes long (minus setup time).
 Only workshops may have longer slots;
 * Talks may be delivered in English or Portuguese.
-However, talk proposals *must always* be in English.
+However, talk proposals **must always** be in English.

 ## Contact Information

 Make sure we have a way to contact you privately if needed.
 Set up an e-mail address in your GitHub profile or include it with your proposal.
+Also make sure you join us at [Slack](https://slack.pixels.camp).

 ## What Makes a Good Proposal?